lizmat/articles/5to6-typing.md

 called from within that scope and not from outside), usually have a name that starts with an underscore.
 But that doesn't stop them from being called from the outside.
-In Perl 6 subroutines that are not intended to be called from the outside simply cannot be called by normal means.
+In Perl 6 subroutines that are not intended to be called from the outside are simply invisible.

 The `our` on a subroutine definition in Perl 6 not only indicates that the subroutine in question can be called from the outside, it also indicates that